Catalog: Capital Area Intermediate Unit 15 (WebReg)

 These sessions are designed for CAPT Participants to collaborate, share best practices, and provide insight to improve the program for future participants.
 Cohorts will be developed by program and credit level to ensure feedback and collaboration is of highest value.

-Program: Professional Development (ACT 48)
+Program: Educational Services - Professional Development

 Location: Virtual (PA, PA)